Valid Inference for Machine Learning Model Parameters: Introduction

 The contributions of our paper are as follows: \begin{itemize} \item We provide a new framework for statistical inference that can be used to provide uncertainty quantification for a parameter of interest without knowledge of the data-generating distribution. \item We use this framework to create confidence sets that contain the ``optimal" (i.e. risk minimizing) parameter of a machine learning model with any pre-specified level of confidence. \item We demonstrate that knowledge of the theoretical distribution of valid confidence sets can be used to determine the location of risk minimizer. \item We draw on the ideas of imprecise probability theory \citep{dempster1967,shafer1976} to study this theoretical distribution of confidence sets.
 This is in part inspired by the growing use of imprecise probability in the study of both empirical risk minimization and statistical inference \citep[e.g.][]{kusunoki2021,hullermeier2014,jacob2021,gong2021}. \item We show that under weak conditions, bootstrapping can be used to estimate the distribution of these confidence sets.
 This allows us to assign a notion of confidence to arbitrary regions of the parameter space, even when the data-generating distribution is completely unknown. \item We illustrate the utility of our framework in both synthetic and real data examples\footnote{The code to reproduce the experiments presented in this paper is available at \url{https://github.com/neil-dey/valid-inference-ml-estimators}}. \end{itemize}

-The remainder of the paper is structured as follows: In \Cref{sec:learning_problem}, we give context for the problem that machine learning aims to solve and background on classical machine learning theory. \Cref{sec:validity} discusses the notion of validity and briefly covers the related work of conformal prediction.
+The remainder of the paper is structured as follows: In \Cref{sec:learning_problem}, we give context for the problem that machine learning aims to solve and background on classical machine learning theory that will be referenced throughout the paper.
 In \Cref{sec:framework}, we propose our new inferential framework and demonstrate how to construct valid confidence sets for the risk minimizer of a machine learning model.
-In \Cref{sec:distbn}, we give background on the theory of random sets and imprecise probability, and use this theory to study the distribution of our valid confidence sets. \Cref{sec:bootstrap} studies the use of bootstrapping to estimate the distribution of our confidence sets and the practical consequences of our work. \Cref{sec:IMs} briefly discusses the related work of generalized Inferential Models and gives a comparison between the two approaches.
+In \Cref{sec:distbn}, we examine how to assign confidence to arbitrary regions of the parameter space by using the theory of random sets and imprecise probability to study the distribution of our valid confidence sets. \Cref{sec:IMs} briefly discusses the related work of generalized Inferential Models and gives a comparison between the two approaches.
 We finish with concluding remarks and directions for future work in \Cref{sec:conclusion}.